apaz-cli/daisho/daic/grammar/parsing.md

 # The Algorithm:
   * Tokenize, Parse
     * These steps are handled by pgen.
-The output is an abstract syntax tree with tokens in it.
-The fact that it has tokens in it is not important, except for the language server implementation.
+The output is an abstract syntax tree.
+The AST also contains source information for the LSP implementation.
+    * `%extra` has been defined with a pointer to extra and a pointer to symtab.
+    * With source info, it also has `src_begin` and `src_end` (or whatever I name it).

   * Resolve Self
     * Traverse the tree, keeping track of what Self is supposed to be (the last type definition encountered in a parent node).
 Replace all instances of that token with the pre-monomorphized type.

   * Monomorphize
     * Traverse the tree, and make another tree of all the template definitions and replacement sites.

-  * Create a tree of symbol tables out of each scope.
+  * Create symbol tables for each scope in the AST.
+    * Symbol tables are a simple map of Post-Mono-Identifier -> Info.
     * Each scope is implied to contain the symbols belonging to its parents, but not its parents' children.
+    * The nodes that contain symbol tables are:
+      * `{}`
+      * `Struct`, `Union`, `Trait`
+      * `fn` (args, not the body), `->` (args, captures)
+      * `Module`

   * Preorder traverse the abstract syntax tree.
     * Pull out all of the type definitions.
 Stick their names and the constraints on them into a table in the the scope they came out of.
     * Pull out all of the trait definitions.
 Stick their names and their signatures into a table in the scope they came out of.
     * Pull out all the function definitions.
 Stick their names and what they're implemented on into a table in the scope they came out of.
     * List the type erased traits that each type says it implements.

   * Postorder traverse the abstract syntax tree.
     *

   *